Adam & Friends: Episode One, The Director

-Convinced he’d found the solution for his boss’s problem, he said, “Why don’t you try casting someone different?”
+Convinced he’s found the solution for his boss’s problem, he says, “Why don’t you try casting someone different?”

-“Well, when I went on a trip to the grocery store the other day, I passed by the orphanage and saw something.
-It was an acting school for gifted students with a sign that said, ‘Free Casting,’ and the moment I saw it I thought it would be great to—”
+“Well, when I went on a trip to the grocery store the other day, I passed by that foster home and saw something.
+It was an acting academy for gifted students with a sign that said ‘Free Casting’.
+And the moment I saw it I thought it would be a great idea to—”

 “Billy, that’s the only amazing idea you’re ever come up with in your sad, boring life!”
-The look that appeared whenever he had a hit idea was revived once again.
+The look that appears whenever he has a hit idea comes back to life.

 “What?
 But I didn’t get to the idea yet.”